ESP32 Bluetooth Low Energy (BLE) using Arduino IDE

 Now, tap the Connect button and the following appears on the cell phone screen.

-The Service and the Characteristic which we had defined in the program code can be viewed here.
-It displays “Hello World says Neil” which we set as our characteristic value and both the service and the characteristic UUIDs are also visible with the properties which we set to Read and write (highlighted in the blue rectangle) in the BLE_server example code.
+The Service and the Characteristics which we had defined in the program code can be viewed here.
+It displays “Hello World says Neil” which we set as our characteristic value and both the service and the characteristic UUIDs are also visible with the properties which we set to Read and Write (highlighted in the blue rectangle) in the BLE_server example code.

 We can write any message as shown below: